 Price of the Cello Matters

 Now that you know which size cello you need it’s time to consider your budget.
 Cellos aren’t the most affordable music instruments, so you need to save up a hefty amount of money to get a good cello.
 On average, a cello for a beginner can cost you between $200 and $2,500.
 Any cello that is being sold for less than $1,000 is not going to be the best in quality.
 However, if you can get a cello for less and it is in good condition, don’t hesitate to seal the deal.
 If you are confused with how much you should spend, do not forget that there are many online services which analyze the market.
 Their goal is to provide you with the list of most popular products.
-For example, Prime Sound compiled a list of cellos for beginners and advanced players.
-So, that’s not that hard to make the right choice, after all.
+For example, Prime Sound compiled a list of cellos for be.
+So, that’s not that hard to make the right choice, after all. ginners and advanced players

 The Tone Quality Needs to Be Checked